-Following the decupled approach of most of the infrastructure services within the SOA4All Studio, the Auditing Service, which permits client-side modules within different modules to log interesting actions that the users perform when interacting with the tools, is now exposed as a RESTful service as well.
+The Auditing Service has already been created as a server-side module (soa4all-dashboard-auditing-service) inside the SOA4All Studio Dashboard.
+It permits client-side modules within the SOA4All Studio to log some interesting actions that the users perform when interacting with the tool.
 The logged actions are exploited by the Analysis platform and the Recommendation System, which are able to infer conclusions about users' interactions within the platform thanks to the stored logs.